 The American College of Surgeons verified Nationwide Children's Hospital as Ohio's first Level I Pediatric Trauma Center in 1991.
 The hospital most recently obtained re-verification in March 2016.

 As a Level 1 Trauma Center, we are one of a few hospitals with the specialized staff and facilities to manage and treat severely injured pediatric patients.
 Our program has a full range of specialists and surgeons available 24 hours a day.
 From preventive and educational programs to innovative research, we are striving to achieve best outcomes for every patient in our community.

-The Burn Program has recently been re-verified by the American Burn Association as a verified Pediatric Burn Center.
-Nationwide Children's Hospital is one of the few free-standing Pediatric Burn Centers nationwide to ever receive this type of verification.
+The Burn Program at Nationwide Children's Hospital has been verified as a Pediatric Burn Center by the American Burn Association since 2003.
+Nationwide Children's Hospital is one of the few freestanding children’s hospitals nationwide to receive this type of verification.

 Our Rehabilitation Program is located within our main campus facilities, a proximity that allows us to provide seamless care for all types of pediatric traumatic injuries.